-- 31.1 The school will remain responsible for a pupil's welfare during their time at an alternative provider.
+31.1 The school will remain responsible for a pupil's welfare during their time at an alternative provider.
 The SENCO and DSL will visit to ensure that the setting is safe, and that supervision is appropriate.
 There will be regular communication with the setting to ensure that any concerns or non-attendance are shared immediately as the school remains the lead provider for the pupil.
-Pupil will be dual rolled for this period.
+The pupil will be dual rolled for this period.
 Records in school will evidence the nature of the provision, the interventions, therapy, key objectives in place as well as the review dates and progress made.
-Transition plans back to home school will also be in place. - 31.2.
-When placing a pupil with an alternative provider, the school will obtain written confirmation that the provider has conducted all relevant safeguarding checks on staff.
+Transition plans back to home school will also be in place.